Who We Serve

 Operating in such an ambiguous, vague, yet quite highly regulated space, fintechs are in a similar position that a lot of emerging banks were some three decades ago - learning things the hard way as they go along.
 This means that, what is usually needed for market regulation to take shape, is for a company to cross a line and to be fined by the regulator.
 Subsequently, all other market players will know what to watch out for and what is considered to be unacceptable business behavior.

 In order to avoid this kind of “learning by doing” existence, fintech companies have taken to balance their investment in operational expansion with the simultaneous growth of sophisticated compliance programs.
-Even more so, since a number of banks have started partnering up with Fintechs and some of that bank weariness has begun to rub off.
+Even more so, since a number of banks have started partnering up with fintechs and some of that bank weariness has begun to rub off.

 Given the intricate web of financial compliance and the fact that there are a lot of regulatory agencies overseeing this area, it would be prudent to always be alert and ready to tune up one’s business.
 For that reason, let’s take a deeper dive into the specifics of fintech compliance.